Scientists Suggest Music From Volcanoes May Be An Excellent Way To Monitor Their Activity

 Scientists have come up with what may be a novel way to monitor the activity of volcanoes, and it is by listening to the music that emanates from them.
 Researchers have been able to listen to infrasound recordings from the Cotopaxi volcano in the Andes Mountains of Ecuador to determine just how these sounds changed after eruptions that occurred in 2015.

-As Phys.org report, after the eruptions occurred at Cotopaxi the shape of its crater changed markedly, and its narrowness meant that air surged along the walls of the crater whenever there were rumblings.
+As Phys.org reported, after the eruptions occurred at Cotopaxi, the shape of its crater changed markedly, and its narrowness meant that air surged along the walls of the crater whenever there were rumblings.

-The sound waves that were created because of this sounded very much like those that would normally come from a pipe organ, according to Boise State University volcanologist Jeff Johnson, who explained, “It’s the largest organ pipe you’ve ever come across.”
+The sound waves that were created because of this sounded very much like those that would normally come from a pipe organ, according to Boise State University volcanologist Jeff Johnson.

 According to the new study conducted on the music of volcanoes, the shape of their craters determines the different sounds that they will produce, and learning to pinpoint each volcano’s signature sound is the best way for scientists to truly understand the changes that are happening inside.
 In theory, this could potentially be a lifesaver when it comes to detecting whether a volcano has the potential to erupt at a certain time, as Johnson noted.